DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 This is a blended learning module which seeks to raise awareness of, and encourage, personal agility.
-Learners will be exposed to a variety of tools and techniques assessing learning styles and approaches, as well as resources and exercises on building resilience.
+Learners will be exposed to a variety of tools and techniques assessing teamwork styles and approaches, as well as resources and exercises on building resilience.
 The module will focus on understanding and contributing to teams, as well as managing performance and communication and feedback.
-Underpinning the module learning are opportunities for peer mentoring, actor facilitated role playing as well as designing and delivering a sustainability-focused charity fund-raising initiative.
+Underpinning the module learning are opportunities for group presentations and peer feedback, VR lab presentation skills, and actor facilitated role playing.
 This module is the second of three Transform modules all of which feed into the on-going development of a virtual CV/e-portfolio.

 Learning Outcomes